StackVista/stackstate-docs/stackpacks/integrations/servicenow_1.md

 After the StackPack has been installed, you can enable the ServiceNow integration.

-### Configure the Agent ServiceNow integration
+### Configure

-After the ServiceNow StackPack has been installed, the StackState Agent can be configured with details of your ServiceNow instance.
+After the ServiceNow StackPack has been installed, you can configure StackState Agent V2 with details of your ServiceNow instance.
 This will enable the ServiceNow check and begin collecting data from ServiceNow.

 1. Edit the Agent integration configuration file `/etc/sts-agent/conf.d/servicenow.d/conf.yaml` to include details of your ServiceNow instance:
     - **url** - the REST API url, uses HTTPS protocol for communication.